Janvibaghel/PDF-OCR-System-Pro/README.md

 📊 Analytics: Visualize key performance metrics and data distribution (activity over time, language use, average quality) using interactive Streamlit charts powered by Pandas.

-✅ Next Step: Deployment
-This project is highly deployable.
-To showcase it to recruiters, I recommend deploying it on a free hosting platform like Streamlit Community Cloud (share.streamlit.io).

-To successfully deploy, ensure your repository contains:

-ocr_app.py (The main code).

-requirements.txt (Listing all necessary Python packages: streamlit, pytesseract, pdf2image, Pillow, pandas, docx, openpyxl).

-README.md (This file).

 🧑‍💻
 Author: Janvi Baghel